Updated with a link, August 30, 2022.

-On one of the IDAM industry mail lists recently, a contributer noted in passing that:
+On one of the identity industry mail lists recently, noted standards author Joanne Knight remarked:

 Seriously, when will identity engineers come round and do just that: dispense with the word “identity”?
 We don’t need to change our job descriptions or re-badge the whole “identity management” sector but I do believe we need to stop saying things like “federate identity” or “provide identity”.